djaus2/TransferVideoOverTcp/README.md

   - Also can be set in the UI of the WPF apps.
   - It is a command line option for the Console app.
 - SendVideo uses a configurable TimeOut for sends _(default 15 seconds)_.

+  ## Access
+Windows Firewall: Ensure that the Windows Firewall is not blocking local ICMP (ping) requests.
+You can do this by creating inbound and outbound rules to allow ICMP requests.
+Go to Control Panel > Windows Defender Firewall > Advanced Settings and enable the Echo Request - ICMPv4-In rule.
+2